Stroke & Vascular Disorders

 The 2018 American College of Chest Physicians guidelines and 2019 American College of Cardiology/American Heart Association clinical practice guidelines recommend:

-• Men with a CHA2DS2-VASc score of 0 and women with a score of 1 are considered low stroke risk; anticoagulation therapy may be omitted in this group. | |
+• For patients with an estimated annual thromboembolic risk of 1% or lower per year (eg, men with a CHA2DS2-VASc score of 0 and women with a score of 1), anticoagulation therapy may be omitted. | |

-• For men with CHA2DS2-VASc score of 2 or higher and women with a CHA2DS2-VASc score of 3 or higher, oral anticoagulation is recommended in favor of single or combined antiplatelet therapy (64; 58). |
+• For patients with an estimated annual thromboembolic risk of 2% or higher per year (eg, men with CHA2DS2-VASc score of 2 or higher and women with a CHA2DS2-VASc score of 3 or higher), oral anticoagulation is recommended in favor of single or combined antiplatelet therapy (64; 53). |

-• Several risk factors in the CHA2DS2-VASc score are given the same weight; however, their contribution to stroke may be different.
-History of hypertension, for example, is associated with a higher risk of ischemic stroke than diabetes (81). | |
+• Several risk factors in the CHA2DS2-VASc score are given the same weight; however, their contribution to stroke may differ.
+A history of hypertension, for example, is associated with a higher risk of ischemic stroke than diabetes (84). | |

 • Female sex, in the absence of other vascular risk factors, does not seem to pose an increased risk of stroke.
-Thus, the risk of stroke for a patient with a score of 1 due to female sex is different than the risk of a patient with score of 1 due to hypertension. | |
+Thus, the risk of stroke for a patient with a score of 1 due to female sex is different than the risk of a patient with a score of 1 due to hypertension. | |

-• Age is a continuous variable and establishing strict cutoffs may not accurately determine stroke risk. | |
+• Age is a continuous variable, and establishing strict cutoffs may not accurately determine stroke risk. | |

 • Risk stratification tools do not differentiate between the type and burden of atrial fibrillation (paroxysmal versus persistent or permanent). |